Equilevel algebras: Cohomology ring of the complex . Stiefel--Whitney classes of the bundle

 2) an arbitrary non-contractible cycle in the fiber over the point $\{0,\pi\} \in S^1/{\mathbb Z}_2$,

 3) the union of the points $h(1, 0; A, A+\pi)$ over all $A$;

 4) the union of the points $h(-1, 0; A, A+\pi)$ over all $A$.

-\begin{lemma} All these four cycles define non-trivial elements of the group $H_1(\aleph_3, \Z_2) \simeq \Z_2^2$.
-The cycles 1$)$ and 4$)$ preserve the orientation of the bundle $\N_3$, while the cycles 2$)$ and 3$)$ change it. \end{lemma}
+\begin{lemma} All these cycles define nontrivial elements of the group $H_1(\aleph_3, {\mathbb Z}_2) \simeq {\mathbb Z}_2^2$.
+The transportations along the cycles 1$)$ and 4$)$ preserve the orientation of the bundle $\N_3$, while the transportation along the cycles 2$)$ and 3$)$ change it. \end{lemma}

-{\it Proof.} The projections of cycles 1), 3), and 4) to the base of (\ref{fb2}) are maps of degree 1.
-The entire group $H_1(\aleph_3, \Z_2) \simeq \Z_2^2$ is generated by either of these cycles and the non-trivial homology class of the fiber, so the cycle representing the latter class is also not zero-homologous in $\aleph_3$.
+{\it Proof.} The projections of cycles 1), 3), and 4) to the base of the fiber bundle (\ref{fb2}) are maps of degree 1.
+The entire group $H_1(\aleph_3, {\mathbb Z}_2) \simeq {\mathbb Z}_2^2$ is generated by either of these cycles and the nontrivial homology class of the fiber, so the cycle 2) representing the latter class is also not zero-homologous in $\aleph_3$.

-The points of the cycle 1) are the algebras defined by the three linear equations $f(A) - f(A+\pi)=0$, $f'(A)=0$, $f'(A+\pi)=0$.
-Moving $A$ along the interval $(0, \pi)$ multiplies the gradient of the left part of the first equation by $-1$ and permutes the gradients of two other conditions; thus the frame of the normal bundle preserves its orientation.
+The points of cycle 1) are the algebras defined by the three linear equations $f(A) - f(A+\pi)=0$, $f'(A)=0$, $f'(A+\pi)=0$.
+Moving $A$ along the interval $(0, \pi)$ multiplies the gradient of the left part of the first equation by $-1$ and permutes the gradients of the other two conditions.
+Thus, the frame of the normal bundle formed by these gradients preserves its orientation.